From “Flying Blind” to Data-Driven Confidence

 Google Tag Manager’s built-in Preview Mode is an indispensable tool for debugging your setup.

-5. Return to the Tag Assistant tab to analyze the results.
+- Return to the Tag Assistant tab to analyse the results.

 What to Look For (Data Layer Method)